- Ideas & How-Tos

-Enjoy peace of mind at home and away with a convenient and efficient source for outdoor security lighting.
+Enjoy peace of mind at home and away with outdoor security lighting.
 Already wired and assembled, motion detectors are easy to install.
-Having a motion detector included with your light fixture allows the fixture to work automatically.
-If an object moves, the motion detector switches the light on, and automatically turns the light off after a preset period of time.
-The light will stay on as long as motion is detected.
+Having a motion detector included with your light fixture allows the fixture to turn on automatically when motion is detected, and turn off after a preset period.

 When working with electricity always: